emilycalvert/scripts_cite/README.md

 # **Teledetection Lab Scripts**

-Welcome to my Teledetection Lab Scripts repository!
-Here, you'll find a couple of scripts and notebooks aimed at automating and enhancing workflows within our teledetection lab at CiteForestal-Maynas in the heart of the Amazon in Peru.
-These scripts have been developed to address specific needs and challenges, particularly in the realm of earth observation and remote sensing analysis for sustainable forestry.
+Welcome to the enchanted forest of data and satellites – our Teledetection Lab Scripts repository! 🌍✨ Nestled in the heart of the Amazon at CiteForestal-Maynas, Peru, this digital grove is where technology meets Mother Nature in a quest for sustainable forestry.
+Inside, you'll discover a treasure trove of scripts and notebooks, each conjured to automate, enchant, and enhance our workflows with a sprinkle of earth observation and remote sensing magic.

 ## **Overview**

-This repository houses various Python scripts and Jupyter Notebooks designed to streamline processes and add value to our lab's operations.
-Each script serves a unique purpose and contributes to the overall efficiency and effectiveness of our workflows.
-Below is a brief overview of the main scripts included:
+Dive into a world where Python scripts and Jupyter Notebooks weave spells to streamline our lab’s quests.
+Each creation serves a unique purpose, fueling our efficiency and effectiveness in the realm of teledetection.
+Here's a sneak peek of the mystical manuscripts you'll encounter:

 ### **1. tallando_verification.ipynb**

-This notebook is a powerful tool for monitoring timber extraction activities.
-By inputting a CSV file containing latitude and longitude coordinates of vertices, users can define specific time frames (before and after) to compare NDVI (Normalized Difference Vegetation Index) values.
-The script generates a detailed report of polygons, allowing users to determine if timber extraction has occurred in a given area.
+A wizard’s tool for monitoring timber extraction with the precision of an eagle's eye.
+By channeling the power of latitude and longitude from a CSV file, this spell reveals time-shifting NDVI values across polygons, unmasking timber extraction secrets.

 Value Contribution:

-- **Enhanced Monitoring and Enforcement:** In regions where monitoring and enforcement agencies lack efficient methods for verifying timber transport permits, this script fills a crucial gap.
-It enables quick, easy, and cost-effective verification of permits, thereby deterring illegal timber harvesting practices.
+- **Guardians of the Forest:** Bolsters our arsenal against illegal timber harvesting, with swift, cost-effective permit verification.

-- **Consulting Services:** As a government agency involved in research and technology development, we will leverage this script to propose legislative recommendations aimed at standardizing permit verification practices.
-Subsequently, we can offer consulting services to other agencies, further extending our impact and revenue streams.
+- **Sages of Policy and Consulting:** Empowers us to shape the future with legislative recommendations and consulting services, spreading our influence far and wide.

 ### **2. analisis_salud_bosque_ejemplo.ipynb**

-This notebook includes various analyses and visualizations that help understand changes in forest health and coverage in the Loreto region, Peru.
-Using vegetation indices such as NDVI and EVI, we can detect areas of vegetation gain or loss over time, which is crucial for making sustainable decisions in forest management.
+From data preparation spells to interactive map incantations, this journey through satellite imagery reveals the heartbeat of our forests, culminating in wisdom for timber harvest policies and conservation strategies.

 #### Analysis Process